marcinjak9/apical.org-gatsby/content/pages/apical-retreat.md

           - i tuoi partner commerciali
     type: HomeHero
   - props:
+      en:
+        body: >-
+          Being engaged in something meaningful is important and a retreat is one of the best ways to do it.
+Organize trips to inspire groups, influence them by offering the best experiences; choose the mood and tone of voice of your retreat and create your proposal.
+Apical will be by your side along the whole process
+        cta:
+          text: Discover more
       it:
         body: >-
           Coinvolgere è la chiave e un retreat è uno dei migliori modi per